5 Inference for simple linear regression

 \[ \hat{\text{playgrounds}} = 2.418 + 0.003 \times \text{spend} \tag{5.2}\]

-Interpret the slope and intercept in the context of the data.
+Interpret the slope and intercept in the context of the data.1

-From our sample of 97 cities in 2020, we have an estimated slope of 0.0032961.
-This estimated slope is likely close but not exactly the value of the true population slope.
+From our sample of 97 cities in 2020, we have an estimated slope of 0.003.
+This estimated slope is likely close to but not the exact value of the true population slope.
 Based on the equation alone, we are also not sure if this slope indicates a meaningful relationship between the two variables, or if this value occurred by random chance.
 Therefore, we will use statistical inference methods in order to begin to answer these questions.

 5.2 Objectives of statistical inference

-In Table 5.1 we see the output of the regression model for which spend is used to explain variability in the playgrounds per 10,000 residents of cities.
-For example, based on this model, for each dollar in spending per resident, we the number of playgrounds per 10,000 residents to increase by 0.003, on average.
+In Table 5.1 we see the output of the regression model using city spending to explain variability in the playgrounds per 10,000 residents.
+For example, based on this model, for each additional dollar a city spends per resident, we expect the number of playgrounds per 10,000 residents to be greater by 0.003, on average.

 The estimate 0.003 is our “best guest” of the relationship between spending per resident and the number of playgrounds per 10,000 residents; however, this is likely not the exact value of the relationship in the population of all cities.
-Therefore, we will use statistical inference in which we draw conclusions about the population parameters based on the analysis of the sample data.
+Therefore, we will use statistical inference, the process of drawing conclusions about the population parameters based on the analysis of the sample data.
 There are two different types of statistical inference procedures:

-• Hypothesis tests: A test about a specific claim about the population parameter
+Hypothesis tests: Test a specific claim about the population parameter

 In this chapter we will discuss how to conduct each of these inferential procedures, what conclusions can be drawn from each, and how they are related to one another.

-• Simulation-based methods: Quantifying the sampling variability by generating a sampling distribution from the sample data
+Simulation-based methods: Quantifying the sampling variability by generating a sampling distribution directly from the sample data

 The goal of statistical inference is to use sample data to draw conclusions about a population.